ng-log/ng-log/docs/packages.md

 ## vcpkg

-You can download and install glog using the [vcpkg](https://github.com/Microsoft/vcpkg) dependency manager:
+You can download and install ng-log using the [vcpkg](https://github.com/Microsoft/vcpkg) dependency manager:

 ``` bash